Satakunta Air Wing

 It is responsible for maintaining the prerequisites for operation in Southern Finland for the Finnish Air Force.
-It studied and developed air combat procedures and equipment.
-It operated from bases in Southern Finland, also supporting Finnish Army troops.
+It studies and develops air combat procedures and equipment.
+It operates from bases in Southern Finland, also supporting Finnish Army troops.

 History

-The Satakunta Wing was founded on 26 June 1918 in Sortavala and was moved to Suur-Merijoki, near Vyborg in 1938.
-The unit was disbanded after the Winter War, but restated in Aunus in 1942.
+The Satakunta Wing was founded on 26 June 1918 in Sortavala and was moved to Suur-Merijoki, near Viipuri in 1938.
+The unit was disbanded after the Winter War, but reinstated in Aunus in 1942.
 In 1944 the unit was moved to Pori Airport and it was equipped with Messerschmitt Bf 109s.
 It was the first unit of the Finnish Air Force to be equipped with jet aircraft, when it received its De Havilland Vampires.
 It was later to receive Folland Gnats and MiG-21s.
 The unit was renamed into the "Satakunta Wing" in 1957 and the headquarters was moved to Tampere in 1965.
-The 21st Fighter Squadron was moved to the Pirkkala Airport in 1985 and it was the first unit to be equipped with F-18 Hornet fighters in 1995.
+The Fighter Squadron 21 was moved to the Pirkkala Airport in 1985 and it was the first unit to be equipped with F-18 Hornet fighters in 1995.

-The 21st Fighter Squadron was the operational unit of the wing.
+The Fighter Squadron 21 was the operational unit of the wing.
 It was disbanded in summer 2014, with fighters relocated to Karelian Air Command and Lapland Air Command.
 At the same time, Satakunta Air Command was given new tasks: transport flights and flight research.
-The former flight research center in Halli was amalgamated into Satakunta Air Command's air combat center.
+The former flight research center in Halli was amalgamated into Satakunta Air Command's Air Combat Centre.

+In 2023 the English name for Satakunta Air Command was changed to Satakunta Air Wing along with the two other Air Commands.

 Organization

+Organization of Satakunta Air Wing is: